Mymyilmaz/idmanagement.gov/_playbooks/playbook-sso.md

 <p align="center"><b>Figure 3: Example System Components for an Agency Enterprise ICAM Program</b></p>

 {% include alert-info.html heading="Identity Synchronization" content="User data (e.g., identity) synchronization between the Enterprise SSO service and data repositories fall into two categories of one-way (unidirectional) or dual (bidirectional) syncs.
-One-way sync from the source directory to the service usually includes identity data, and sometimes, passwords.
+One-way sync from the source directory to the service usually includes identity data and, sometimes, passwords.
 Identify which service should be the authoritative source for data based on the sync method and plan accordingly." %}

 ### 3.2 Environmental Considerations
 Agencies with applications that are accessible from a public cloud or use private or hybrid cloud services may need to plan for additional architecture and network considerations.
 Consider these questions in your planning: